aruba-uxi/chart-library/charts/aruba-uxi/README.md

 Sealed secrets are defined with the `.Values.aruba-uxi.sealedSecrets` section.
 A `SealedSecret` kubernetes object is created using the data defined in this map.
 Follow the instructions in the [Sealed Secrets Wiki](https://github.com/aruba-uxi/knowledge/wiki/Sealed-Secrets) to create a `SealedSecret`.

+Once you have created a `SealedSecret` you will need to copy the encoded value for each key defined.

 > **NOTE:** When naming a sealed secret you need to ensure that the name you use to create the sealed secret and the name you give in the values file is the same.

 ### Image Pull Secrets

 The `sealedSecrets.imagePullSecret` is created with the name `<repository-name>-image-pull-secret`.

+### Sentry DSN

+Sentry DSN sealed secrets are created in the application itself `.Values.aruba-uxi.applications.<application-name>.sentry.dsn`.
+The sealed secret is created with the name `<application-name>-sentry-dsn`.

-#### Example
+### Example

-Once you have created a `SealedSecret` you will need to copy the encoded value for each key defined.

 To create a sealed secret called `database-url` with the key `DATABASE_URL`, you need to follow the instructions in the link above to create a sealed secret with the following values: